 3. Use Behavior-Triggered Emails

-Behavior-triggered emails can make connections less complicated.
+Behavior-triggered emails can streamline customer communication.
 They let you communicate with customers without having to think about it, help you convert readers, and could extend the lifetime value of existing customers.

 4. Use Subscriber Tags